José Carlos Mariátegui: Vision of Peru

 The conquest not only split the history of Peru, but also its economy.
 Before the Spaniards arrived, there was a quite solid indigenous communal economy.
 Material well-being existed thanks to the collectivist organization of Inca society.
 This organization had enervated the individual impulse and at the same time developed the habit of obedience to social duty.

 The conquest established a feudal economy.
 The Spanish did not seek to develop a solid economy but only to exploit natural resources.
 In other words, the Spaniards were not formed as a colonizing force (like the English in the United States), but rather constituted themselves as a small court, a bureaucracy.
 This system determined the republican economy.

 The economic policy of the Spanish Crown prevented the emergence of a bourgeoisie in the colonies.
 These saw independence necessary to ensure their development.
 Independence is then decided by the needs of capitalist development, in that sense, England played a fundamental role in supporting the nascent American nations.

-For Mariátegui, the gamonal inevitably invalidates any law or ordinance protecting the indigenous or peasant.
+For Mariátegui, the gamonal (Note: Compare Cacique and Caciquism) inevitably invalidates any law or ordinance protecting the indigenous or peasant.
 Against the authority of the landowner sustained by environment and habit, the written law is powerless.
 The mayor or the municipal president, council or city council, the judge, the corregidor, the inspector, the commissioner, the collector, the police and the army are enfeudados to the great property. «The law cannot prevail against the gamonales.
 The official who persists in imposing it would be abandoned and sacrificed by the central power, near which the influences of gamonalism are always omnipotent, acting directly or through parliament, both ways with the same efficiency.

 It is important to clarify the solidarity and commitment to which the regional gamonalismo and the central regime have gradually reached: "for all the defects, for all the vices of the central regime, the gamonalismo is responsible and supportive."
 The gamonal is a piece in the structure of the centralized administration: he is the local head of one of the political parties with national influence and is the fundamental link in the chain of one of the many clients of the political system.
 The central power rewards the gamonal by allowing him to enjoy innumerable contracts and alcabalas and currently, by leaving in his hands the royalties produced by the exploitation of natural resources by multinationals and innumerable contracts to complement them.
 Under these conditions, any decentralization ends with the essential result of an increase in the power of gamonalism.